ncoa/hapid_api_documentation/README.md

-# HAPI-D API Documentation
+# HAPID API Documentation
 Hi!
-Welcome to the HAPI-D API documentation.
-This documentation is meant for external developers that will interact with HAPI-D and will provide you with everything you need to know in order to create great applications.
+Welcome to the HAPID API documentation.
+This documentation is meant for external developers that will interact with HAPID and will provide you with everything you need to know in order to create great applications.

 ## Table of Contents
  1. [The Data Model](#data-model)